CDP Railway

 1911 - Nice to Digne fully operational from 3rd July.

 The railway had a second line which branched off the Nice to Digne route at Colomars.
-This line ran west, passing through Vence, (from where the Grasse - Cannes tramway, the subject of a dreadful accident in 1913, ran down to the coast at Antibes/Cagnes), and onwards to Grasse and eventually Draguignan.
+This line ran west, passing over the spectacular Pont du Loup viaduct, through Vence and onwards to Grasse and eventually Draguignan.
 It is this narrow gauge metre line that passed through the olive groves of The Domaine, just under the windows of the house, and which John and Winifred Fortescue nicknamed The Spuffle Train, because of its 'spuffling' progress along the mountainside.

 The line is known locally as The Pine Cone Train and there are a number of arguments as to how it got this name!